OndrejNepozitek/Edgar-Unity/docs/basics/room-templates.md

 #### Specific positions mode

 In the *Specific positions mode*, you have to manually specify all door positions of the room template.
-This mode gives you a complete control over available door positions.
+This mode gives you complete control over available door positions.

 To start adding doors, click the *Specific positions* button in the *Doors* script and then click the *Add door positions* button to toggle edit mode.
 Then you can simply draw door positions as seen in the video below.